Universal-Basic-Compute/kinos10/blueprints/kinos/template/sources/api_reference_v2.md

 # KinOS API Reference v2

+## Introduction to KinOS

+KinOS is a system that gives long-term memory to AI, enabling the capability to adapt, improve, and remember over time.
+It works by providing AIs with the ability to build their own context and manage their files through an AI file management system called Aider.

+Key capabilities of KinOS include:
+- **Long-term memory**: AIs can store and retrieve information across sessions
+- **Self-improvement**: AIs can modify their own files and behavior based on interactions
+- **File management**: Through Aider, AIs can create, edit, and organize their knowledge base
+- **Media processing**: Support for images, text-to-speech, and speech-to-text
+- **GitHub integration**: AIs can edit and push to GitHub repositories
+- **Autonomous thinking**: AIs can generate thoughts and initiatives without user prompting

 This document provides a comprehensive reference for version 2 of the KinOS API available at `https://api.kinos-engine.ai/v2`.

 ## Table of Contents